marcstraube/foundryvtt-pause-customizer/README.md

 ## How to Use This Module

 - Open Module Settings: Select the path to your desire image using the file picker and "Save Changes".
-- Reload/Refresh: Reload Foundry and the new image will appear.
+- Pause/Unpause: Use spacebar to Pause/Unpause and new image will appear.

 ## Releases